trbarbour/codex/docs/queues/darcs.md

 This queue tracks the Darcs support roadmap described in [docs/git-and-github.md](../git-and-github.md).

+Initial scaffolding for the abstraction now lives in `codex_core::revision_control`, which exposes a shared detection entry point so future Darcs-specific logic can slot in next to the existing Git implementation.【F:codex-rs/core/src/revision_control/mod.rs†L1-L43】

 ## Implementation roadmap & work queue

 ### 1. Abstract repository/revision detection